knpuniversity/php-beginner-series/knpu/episode1/system-setup.rst

 software - and MySQL - the most common database.
 We won't worry about these right now.

-To check if things are working, enter, ``http://localhost`` in your browser and choose your language if it asks.
+To check if things are working, enter ``http://localhost`` in your browser and choose your language if it asks.
 You should see a bright page.
 If you don't, don't panic.
 First, open up the XAMPP control panel and make sure Apache is running.
 If that's not the problem, ignore it for now.
 You may